OpenAddressesUK/OLD_openaddressesuk.github.io/about/open-addresses-file.md

 In addition to the file the Open Address platform will deliver functionality and APIs to consumers and publishers of address to support:

-• the publishing of new addresses, either singly or in bulk
-• the validation and correction of addresses
++the publishing of new addresses, either singly or in bulk +the validation and correction of addresses
-• looking up address locations, including their administrative and electoral areas
-• creating lists of addresses within particular areas or with other shared characteristics
++looking up address locations, including their administrative and electoral areas +creating lists of addresses within particular areas or with other shared characteristics